contact us q&a board ARHA Banner

 E. Awards

-1. Each club that host a licensed hunt must present a minimum of 5 awards to the top 5 finishers in the Open Class, but may present as many as they see fit.
+1. Each club that hosts a licensed hunt must present a minimum of 5 awards to the top 5 finishers in the Open Class, but may present as many as they see fit.

-3. The awarding of prizes that are donated by dog food companies is left up to the discretion of the host club, rather than based solely on the order of finish of the hounds.
+3. The awarding of prizes that are donated by dog food companies or other sponsors is left up to the discretion of the host club, rather than based solely on the order of finish of the hounds.

 4. No cash prizes may be awarded without the permission of the ARHA.